rsyslog/rsyslog/source/configuration/modules/omfile.rst

 **Caveats/Known Bugs:**

+-  people often report problems that dynafiles are not properly created.
+   The common cause for this problem is SELinux rules, which do not permit the create of those files (check generated file names and pathes!).
+The same happens for generic permission issues (this is often a problem under Ubuntu where permissions are dropped by default)

 -  One needs to be careful with log rotation if signatures and/or encryption are being used.
 These create side-files, which form a set and must be kept together.